larryboy95/wp-admin/README.md

 * [wordpress-restore](https://gitlab.com/neilscudder/wp-admin/blob/master/wordpress-restore) - Restore from local backup or git repo.

 Deploying from git:
-* [gad-add-host](https://gitlab.com/neilscudder/wp-admin/blob/master/gad-add-host) - Add a host to the git-auto-deploy configuration file.
 * [gad-deploy-post](https://gitlab.com/neilscudder/wp-admin/blob/master/gad-deploy-post) - Runs after git-auto-deploy, rsyncs the repo from `/var/repos` to host.

-Twitter Notifications:
-* [notify](https://gitlab.com/neilscudder/wp-admin/blob/master/notify) - Send a tweet notification.

 OS-Admin
-* [os-authorize](https://gitlab.com/neilscudder/wp-admin/blob/master/os-authorize) - Authorize ssh keys for user on remote server.
 * [os-update](https://gitlab.com/neilscudder/wp-admin/blob/master/os-update) - Update server software and reboot.

 ## Auto-Update script
-The `wprdpress-update` script will use wp-cli to install updates on a remote web host.
+The `wordpress-update` script will use wp-cli to install updates on a remote web host.
 The script then invokes `wordpress-commit` which will sync the repo and the untracked files to the local host, commit all the updates to a new branch with a unique timestamp and then push.
 Extensive Slack notifications document the success or failure of automatic updates.